 Examples of Self-Image

-As I’ve already hinted to, you can have both positive and negative self-images.
-You can even have both types and they can vary in regards to different aspects of your self-image.
+As I’ve already hinted, you can have both positive and negative self-images.
+You can even have both types and they can vary in regard to different aspects of your self-image.

 What this often boils down to is that with a positive self-image, we recognize our assets, qualities, and overall potential.
 Additionally, a positive self-image allows us to be comfortable with and accepting of our weaknesses, flaws, and limitations.